kon5ad/training.kon.net/notes/git.training.md

 ### Areas of git

 #### Working Area
+Git does not really care about the file in the working directory.
+Working area is just where files are kept for looking around and changing.

-#### Stating Area
+#### Staging Area

 ### 4 types of objects

 #### Blob

-Blobs contain the actual data like files etc.
+Blobs contain the actual data content like files etc.

+The names of the objects are not actually stored in the object, they are in the trees pointing to them.
+So you can have the same blob being pointed to by multiple trees.

+Essentially each time a file is changed, staged and committed a new object is created.
+Git has a layer of optimization to store just differences of the file in the *info* and *pack* directories.

 #### Tree

-A tree is a directory stored in git, with a parent if its not the root
+A tree is the equivalent of a directory stored in git, with a parent if its not the root.
+Its like a navigation path to the object and version via a commit.

 ```bash
 # show the tree text data